 Does my unit need to have a MARS call sign to do training?
 No. If your unit has already established call signs, you may use those while doing this training.
-If your unit does not have an already established call sign or you do not want to use your unit call signs for OPSEC reasons, we can supply your unit with a call sign for use during training.
+If your unit does not have an already established call sign or you do not want to use your unit call signs, we can supply your unit with a call sign for use during training.

 If my unit wants to train with MARS do we have to request HF frequencies for the training?
-No. MARS HF frequencies are issued to the U.S. Army Network Enterprise Technology Command from the Department of Army Spectrum Management Office and are authorized for use by Army units to conduct this type of training.
+No. MARS HF frequencies are issued to the U.S. Army Network Enterprise Technology Command from the Department of Army Spectrum Management Office and are authorized for use by Army units in the United States to conduct this type of training.

 When are HF Gateway personnel available to discuss training requirements and for conducting on-air training?
-The Fort Huachuca Gateway is manned 7 days a week from 1500-2359Z Hours.
+The Fort Huachuca Gateway is manned 5 days a week (M-F) from 1500-2359Z Hours.
 Our operators monitor multiple national frequencies as well as three Automatic Link Establishment networks.